 "I've tried apps, spreadsheets, everything.
 This is the first format that actually got me to do it.
 Simple, clean, and it took me 15 minutes."

 Yes.
-The worksheet covers all common debt types: credit cards, personal loans, student loans, medical debt, payday loans, buy-now-pay-later balances, and informal debts.
-If you can assign it a balance and an interest rate, it has a row.
+The worksheet has dedicated sections for credit cards and store cards, personal loans and car finance, overdrafts, buy-now-pay-later balances, and informal debts.
+If it has a balance, it has a row.

 Yes — 7 days, no questions asked.
 If the worksheet doesn't work for you, email hello@thesilentdebt.com and we'll refund your purchase in full.